zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/oda-lab/oda-labguide.md

 **Congratulations!**

-You have created an VBCS instance.
+You have created an Oracle Digital Assistant instance.

 *****************